brightprogrammer/starter-hugo-academic/content/post/game-engine-series-0x0002/index.md

   focal_point: Smart
   preview_only: false
 ---
 This post will be on introduction to Vulkan API.
-We will setup our initiialization code and make our new window.
-Let's begin!
+We will try to get an idea of how Vulkan Loader works, look at some common definitions and some other interesting things!
+So, let's begin by asking what is Vulkan?

 ### What is Vulkan ?